teacheredu-euniwell/oer-diversity-inclusion/README.md

 What You Will Find in the Next Section
 ---
-We take a look at the case-vignette "obesity"
+In the following, we present a case-vignette on another clinical picture; “obesity”

 [^1]: Garro, F., Chiappalone, M., Buccelli, S., De Michieli, L., & Semprini, M. (2021).
 Neuromechanical Biomarkers for Robotic Neurorehabilitation.
 Frontiers in Neurorobotics, 15. https://doi.org/10.3389/fnbot.2021.742163

 [^2]: ICD-11 for Mortality and Morbidity Statistics. (n.d.).
 Retrieved November 18, 2024, from https://icd.who.int/browse/2024-01/mms/en#437815624

-### 5.6 Case-vignette "Obesity"
+### 5.6 Case Vignette 3: "Obesity"

 Take your time as you read and reflect on this story and remember: This is not a test with right or wrong answers but an exercise for thinking about your role as a teacher in a diverse classroom!